cuijiyao01/docker-k8s-training/kubernetes/exercise_05_persistence.md

 ```

 ### Step 3: Create some content
-Open a shell session into the pod with `kubectl exec nginx-storage-test bash` and navigate the location specified in the `mountPath`.
+Open a shell session into the pod with `kubectl exec nginx-storage-test bash` and navigate to the location specified in the `mountPath`.
 Re-use the index.html from the other day or create some custom content and insert it into the local index.html file.

 ### Step 4: Check the content